backdrop-contrib/scenery/README.md

 Select one of the sceneries on /admin/appearance/settings/scenery

-Optionally you can customize your scenery by, uploading a different header background image, and add some custom CSS code (via user interface).
+Optionally you can customize your scenery by uploading a different header background image, and add some custom CSS code (via user interface).
+You'll be astounded, how little it needs to let your website look totally different.
+Just an image and optionally some lines of CSS.

 ## Issues